TahirReyaz/movielist-backend/README.md

 ## What is it for?

-- User can create different kinds of watchlists
+- Users can create different kinds of watchlists.
-- User can get details of different media
+- Users can get details of different movies and shows.
-- User can search for movies and shows using just the title or different other filters
+- User can search for movies and shows using just the title or a lot of other filters.
-- Users can share their watchlists and follow each other
+- Users can share their watchlists and follow each other.
-- Stats are generated based on the data stored in users watchlists such total number of movies and shows watched, total time watched, distribute entries according to country, language, release year, genre, tags, etc.
+- Stats are generated based on the data stored in users watchlists such total number of movies and shows watched, total time watched, distribute entries according to country, language, release year, genre, cast and crew, etc.
+- Generation of Activity when a new entry is added or updated.
+- Like and Comment on activities.
+- Generation of Notifications when user's Activities are liked or commented on

 ##  Technical Features